cogent3/EnsemblLite/README.md

 ```
 Usage: ensembl_cli exportrc [OPTIONS]

-  exports the rc directory to the nominated path
+  exports sample config and species table to the nominated path

   setting an environment variable ENSEMBLDBRC with this path will force its
   contents to override the default ensembl_cli settings